y3jo6/swportal/content/pages/sprint/2021/11late-taipei.rst

 We cordially invite you to join the short sprint for `solvcon
 <https://solvcon.net/>`_ projects.  solvcon_ is a host of projects focusing on
-numerically solving the governing equations of transient phenomena.
+numerically solving the governing equations of transient phenomena.The 2 projects we shared are parts of solvcon and we would assume you have no domain knowledge of equation solving.
+Anyone who have some fundamental unix and program skill are welcome.

 solvcon projects
 ----------------